Access Free New Mexico State Records (Search Anyone in NM)

 By being on the lookout for mugshots, people can assist law enforcement in catching absconders.
 They may also be able to spot someone known to them and help them out in any way possible.

-For example, the San Juan County Adult Detention Center Detainee Inquiry allows site visitors to locate an inmate by name, subject number, booking number, and housing facility.
-They can also filter results by booking date and in-custody status.
-This pulls up a list of inmates and their photos.
+For instance, the San Juan County Adult Detention Center Detainee Inquiry allows site visitors to locate an inmate by name, subject number, booking number, and housing facility.

 New Mexico’s Laws on Juvenile Criminal Records